joamag/dropbox-notifier/README.md

 # Dropbox Notifier 🐍 + 📄

-Get notified when a file or folder is modified in your Dropbox account.
+Get notified when a file or folder is modified in your [Dropbox](https://www.dropbox.com) account.

+The development of this project was sponsored by [Hive Solutions](http://www.hive.pt).

 ## Features